Satak/cloud-manager/README.md

 # Cloud Manager

 Small Python UI wrapper for Azure CLI.
-Windows only at this point!
 Create and manage virtual machines from single and intuitive UI 😎

 ## Prerequisites